+One of the most widespread traditions is Senakulo, a play about Jesus' life and passion that traditionally involves costumed actors and drama.
+It's performed either on a stage or on the street, often on several nights during the Holy Week.
+Street performances feature a statue of Christ, bearing a cross, which is paraded throughout the city.
+This tradition is observed in the provinces of Rizal, Bulacan, and Pampanga.
 In some areas, these plays involve real bloody scenes.
 The provinces of San Pedro Cutud, San Fernando, Pampanga, Kapitangan, Paombong, Bulacan, and Guimaras Island have the most infamous versions of Senakulo reenactments.
-Often male devotees whip themselves to blood.
-Some even get tied and nailed to the cross to live through the sufferings of Jesus.
-However, such practices are actually discouraged by the Church.
+Often, male devotees whip themselves to blood.
+Some are even tied and nailed to the cross to live through the sufferings of Jesus.
+However, such practices are discouraged by the Church.

 Easter Vigil, Visita Iglesia, Stations of the Cross, and confessions are all part of Black Saturday.
 Midnight Mass often involves outdoor fire and the blessing of the Paschal candle.

 The last day of festivities is Easter Sunday.
-Easter is locally called Pasko ng Pagkabuhay or Pasko ng Muling Pagkabuhay, where Pasko in Tagalog means "Christmas", Muling—"again", and "Pagkabuhay"—"Resurrection".
+Easter is called Pasko ng Pagkabuhay or Pasko ng Muling Pagkabuhay, where Pasko in Tagalog means "Christmas", Muling—"again", and "Pagkabuhay"—"Resurrection".
 The main Easter day tradition is Salubong or "welcoming."
 It consists of two processions—men accompany the statue of the Risen Jesus, and still-sorrowful women follow the statue of the Virgin Mary until the mother and the son meet—this marks the start of the joyful celebration.
 Masses on Easter Day are overcrowded.